Quick and easy Christmas table decorations we can make cheaply are gold dust when we’re drowning in the chaos of Christmas prep.

 Cranberry Christmas Centrepiece

-Another lovely simple way to bring natural colour to your Christmas table is a Christmas cranberry centrepiece which is nothing more than cranberries added to a vase or jar with a small amount of greenery or Christmas flowers
+It is nothing more than cranberries added to a vase or jar with a little greenery or Christmas flowers.

 Christmas Candlestick Cans